Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 2.3 Standard conditions

-Standard electrode potentials apply at 298K, with all ions at 1.00moldm−3 and all gases at 1bar.
+Standard electrode potentials apply at 298K, with all dissolved species at 1.00moldm−3 and all gases at 1bar.
 Deviations from these conditions shift the measured potential.
 The SEAB syllabus expects you to predict qualitatively how concentration changes affect electrode potential.

 3 Electrochemical (Galvanic) Cells